Mapogo lion coalition: Death of Mr. T

-On March 16, 2012, a new rival coalition called the Selatis would arrive in the last of Mapogo territory through the south.
-The four of them were able to single out and attack a single member of the Mapogos – Mr. T. Although, it is rumored that his 2 brothers, Scar and Makulu, were not at the scene just before the battle, and Mr T was the only one there.
-By the time the film crew and wildlife officials came to the scene, Mr. T had already suffered the attack.
-He had many wounds all over his front and shoulders as well as a large bite taken into his spine that paralyzed his back legs.
+On March 16, 2012, a new rival coalition, the Selatis, would arrive in the last of Mapogo territory through the south.
+The four of them were able to single out Mr. T, with his two brothers reportedly not being present in the area.
+By the time the film crew and wildlife officials came to the scene, Mr. T had multiple wounds all over his front and shoulders and had suffered a spinal cord injury that rendered his back legs paralyzed.
 The four Selatis would attack him in a consistent pattern of distracting Mr. T from the front to allow them to flank him, bite his spine and maul him for about 20 seconds.
 The Selatis would then stop, move away, wait, then begin the assault again.
 This pattern was repeated several times before the Selatis then left the crippled Mr. T to die by the road.

-The last remaining Mapogos, Makulu and Scar had to leave their territory to Selatis, fought a coalition of two Kruger males (Freddy and Limper) to occupy their territory and were driven off their territory.
-One of the Kruger males (Limper) later died due to injuries from Makulu.
-They were sighted in 2012 side by side, entering the Kruger National Park through the gate attributed to Paul Kruger.
-The remaining two were once again seen feeding on a buffalo in October–November 2012.Scar who throughout his life had defied the odds succumbed to a second bout of TB by end of November, Makhulu was with him to the very end.
-In January 2013, Makulu was seen for the last time alone at Mala Mala, neighboring his old haunt, the Sabi Sand Reserve.
-No body was found of Makhulu and was estimated to have passed around March of that year.
-At this point, he was almost 15 years old and largely exceeded the average life expectancy for male lions.
+Makulu and Pretty Boy had no choice but to leave their territory.
+They fought a coalition of two Kruger males (Freddy and Limper) to occupy their territory, but were unsuccessful (although Limper later died from his injuries).
+They were then sighted in 2012, entering the Kruger National Park through the gate attributed to Paul Kruger, and were seen once again feeding on a buffalo in October/November 2012.
+Unfortunately, Pretty Boy succumbed to a bout of TB by the end of November, still with Makulu by his side.

+The last confirmed sighting of Makulu was in January 2013.
+No body ever found, and he was estimated to have passed around March of that year.
+At this point, he was almost 15 years old and had largely exceeded the average life expectancy for male lions.